Fridge freezer features explained

 Features can make a fridge freezer easier to use and clean, nicer to look at and even more effective at storing and preserving your groceries.
 However, they can also push up both the purchase and running costs, so it pays to think about which features you will actually use.

 Don't assume that high-end models with loads of features are actually good at the essential tasks of chilling and freezing quickly and efficiently.
-The opposite is true in some cases, so make sure check our list of fridge freezer Best Buys.
+The opposite is true in some cases, so make sure you check our list of the best fridge freezers.

 Fridge freezer essential features